MicrosoftDocs/mixed-reality/mrtk-unity/mrtk3-overview/getting-started/setting-up/setup-dev-env.md

 After setting up the development environment, there are few options for creating a Unity Project with MRTK3.

-- [Starting from a Template Project](setup-template.md): This guide will create a template project which preconfigured to consume all MRTK packages and is initialized with project settings vital for running your application on a device.
+- [Starting from a Template Project](setup-template.md): This guide will walk you through cloning a template project which preconfigured to consume all MRTK packages and is initialized with project settings vital for running your application on a device.
 - [Starting from a New Project](setup-new-project.md): This guide will walk you through adding vital MRTK3 packages to a new Unity project.
 It will also help you initialize the project settings needed to run your application on a device.